KseniiaRyuma/TFC4BonAWS/docs copy/slides/aws/terraform-cloud/index.md

 # Terraform Cloud
 ![](images/tfc-gui.png)

-Terraform Cloud is an application that provides the following features:
+Terraform Cloud/Enterprise is an application that provides the following features:

 * UI integration with VCS